Apply now and save $75! App fee waived for ALL Spring II applicants!

 Full-time co-teaching by special education teachers and content area general education teachers in each classroom can maximize the positive effects of inclusive education.
 But given the widespread shortage of special education teachers and the inadequate training of other teachers in special education, many inclusive classrooms still fail to meet the potential gains of inclusive education.

 Some schools spread special education specialists over multiple classrooms, having them “push in” at different times to address student needs and assist teachers in inclusive, adaptive and differentiated education methods.
-But to have the greatest impact, schools simply need more special education teachers, specialists, leadership, and intensive training and education for existing teachers.
+But to have the greatest impact, schools simply need more special education teachers, specialists, leadership and intensive training and education for existing teachers.

 Clearly, there is a definitive need for more educators with advanced education and training in special education.
 Earning a master’s degree in special education can prepare you to help address this need, whether directly as a special education teacher or specialist, or systematically through administrative and teacher training roles.